Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Performance Evaluation

-In table \ref{tab:performance-dl}, the performances of several deep learning algorithms are exhibited.
-Experiments have been repeated for 3 times with randomized parameter initialization to improve credibility.
-As is shown in the table, the results of the first experiment are recorded in rows LSTM-1, GRU-1, CNN-1 and so on.
+In Table \ref{tab:performance-dl}, the performances of deep learning algorithms are exhibited.
+Experiments have been repeated for 3 times with randomized parameter initialization and then averaged to improve credibility.
+LSTM and GRU have achieved very similar results, whereas CNN usually has higher MSE but lower MAE.